 Many risk factors revolve around the nature of the traumatic event itself.
 Traumatic events are more likely to cause PTSD when they involve a severe threat to your life or personal safety: the more extreme and prolonged the threat, the greater the risk of developing PTSD in response.
 Intentional, human-inflicted harm—such as rape, assault, and torture— also tends to be more traumatic than “acts of God” or more impersonal accidents and disasters.
 The extent to which the traumatic event was unexpected, uncontrollable, and inescapable also plays a role.

 - Previous traumatic experiences, especially in early life

 - Family history of PTSD or depression

 - History of substance abuse

 - History of depression, anxiety, or another mental illness

 - High level of stress in everyday life

 (From HelpGuide.org) Accessed Dec 29, 2017

-Notice that the second category of the disorder are symptoms that are around AVOIDANCE and numbing, that is, finding ways to avoid acknowledging or dealing with trauma.
+A major factor to consider is that the second category of the disorder are symptoms that are around avoidance and numbing, that is, finding ways to avoid acknowledging or dealing with trauma.
 This is crucial to our cultural predicament.
 We all know we are-as a species- we are out of control, but yet we can’t seem to stop ourselves.
-I believe this is because of the AVOIDANCE symptoms that are part of individual PTSD and that these same AVOIDANCE symptoms show up in Cultural PTSD.
+I believe this is in large part because avoidance symptoms that are part of individual PTSD.
+I believe that these same avoidance symptoms show up in Cultural PTSD.

 Trauma based symptoms that do not rise to the level of PTSD can include a variety of things that range in seriousness.
 People often function well enough to lead productive enough lives and just learn to live with the symptoms.
-Other people will come in to counseling because they are having difficulty in specific areas such as:
+Other people will come in to counseling for specific help with a wide range of issues, including, but not limited to